Amr ibn al-As: Conquest of Egypt

 From his base in southern Palestine, Amr launched the conquest of Byzantine Egypt.
 He had established trading interests there before his conversion to Islam, making him aware of its importance in international trade.
 The traditional Muslim sources generally hold that Amr undertook the campaign with Caliph Umar's reluctant approval, though a number of accounts hold that he entered the region without Umar's authorization.
 At the head of 4,000 cavalries and with no siege engines, Amr arrived at the frontier town of al-Arish along the northern Sinai coastline on 12 December 639.
 He captured the strategic Mediterranean port city of Pelusium (al-Farama) following a month-long siege and moved against Bilbeis, which also fell after a month-long siege.

 Amr halted his campaign before the fortified Byzantine stronghold of Babylon, at the head of the Nile Delta, and requested reinforcements from Umar.
-The latter dispatched al-Zubayr ibn al-Awwam, a leading Qurayshite companion of Muhammad, with a 4,000-strong force, which joined Amr's camp in June 640.
+The latter dispatched Zubayr ibn al-Awwam, a leading Qurayshite companion of Muhammad, with a 4,000-strong force, which joined Amr's camp in June 640.
 Amr retained the supreme command of Arab forces in Egypt.
 In the following month, his army decisively defeated the Byzantines at the Battle of Heliopolis.
 He captured Memphis soon after and besieged Babylon.
 During the siege, Amr entered truce negotiations with the Alexandria-based Byzantine governor Cyrus; Emperor Heraclius opposed the talks and recalled Cyrus to Constantinople.
 Though strong resistance was put up by Babylon's defenders, their morale was sapped after news of Heraclius' death in February 641.
 Amr made an agreement with the Byzantine garrison, allowing their peaceful withdrawal toward the provincial capital Alexandria on 9 April 641.
 Amr then sent his lieutenants to conquer different parts of the country.
 One of them, Kharija ibn Hudhafa, captured the Fayyum oasis, Oxyrhynchus (Bahnasa), Hermopolis (el-Ashmunein) and Akhmim, all in Middle Egypt, and an unspecified number of villages in Upper Egypt.